 Do you already have a phone system in place, or are you starting fresh?
 If you do not already have the infrastructure in place, it is more feasible to invest in a cloud-based phone system to save on upfront costs.

 If you already have a PBX system and other equipment needed for a landline, it might not be profitable to switch to another system quite yet.
-VoIP phone systems and other digital forms of communication are rapidly improving, and making use with your current system for a little longer might get you a better technology when you do switch in the future.
+VoIP phone systems and other digital forms of communication are rapidly improving.
+So, making use of your current system for a little longer might get you a better technology when you do switch in the future.

 A successful company is always thinking ahead.
-If it is time to make the switch from a landline and choose an option that better fits your situation, consider one that will grow with your business and not become obsolete in the coming years.
-Continuously replacing the same outdated and problematic system is not worth the money and time investment.
-Establish what your exact needs are going to require, and what is the best method to achieve them that will leave your customers and employees most satisfied.
+If it is time to make the switch from a landline, consider which system will grow with your business and not become obsolete in the coming years.
+Constantly replacing outdated and problematic systems is not worth the money and time investment.
+Establish your exact needs moving forward, and find the method that will leave your customers and employees most satisfied.

 No one wants to spend more than necessary.
 Although some types of phone systems generally cost more than others, deciding on a preferred cost structure and what you are comfortable with spending your money on will likely impact your decision.

 When choosing an option, you must consider both upfront and ongoing costs.
-On-premise VoIP and landline systems can have a high upfront cost including equipment, licenses and installation fees, while cloud-based and virtual systems have no upfront costs, and instead you pay monthly per user.
+On-premise VoIP and landline systems can have a high upfront cost, including equipment, licenses and installation fees.
+Cloud-based and virtual systems have no upfront costs, and instead charge a monthly fee per user.
 Do not be deceived by “too good to be true” discounts from vendors, because they will likely charge hidden fees later in the buying process.